Ops Command Center v3.2.1

 Good: “Write unit tests for user authentication covering successful login, failed login with invalid password, and account lockout after 5 failures.
 Use Jest, avoid mocks, test against real database.”

-2. Plan Before Coding
+2. Plan Before You Build

 1. “Read the auth module, don’t write code yet”